Key Takeaways

 Slippery Road Surface

 The first few minutes of rain are known to be the riskiest for drivers.
-Roads tend to accumulate oil, grease, and dust when they remain dry for long periods.
-These substances are mostly from vehicle emissions, tire and brake wear, and natural dust in the environment.
-When it hasn’t rained for a while, this build-up becomes more concentrated on the surface of the road.
+This is often the most dangerous time to be on the road because rain makes the accumulated oil, grease, and dust on the road surface extremely slippery.
+Weather conditions like rain can significantly increase the stopping distance required to safely slow down or stop.
+Roads tend to accumulate these substances when they remain dry for long periods, mostly from vehicle emissions, tire and brake wear, and natural dust in the environment.

 Loss of Friction